-To our knowledge, the first work to study parallel complexity in $\pi$-calculus by types was given by Kobayashi \cite{KobayashiTypeSystemLockFree}, as another application of his usage type system for deadlock freedom.
-However, the definition of parallel complexity and thus the definition of usages and reliability in this work is quite different from ours, as its reduction does not take into account some non-deterministic paths and the extension with types that could capture recursive functions is suggested but not detailed nor formalized.
-Kobayashi~\cite{Kobayashinewtypesystemdeadlockfree,KobayashiTypeBasedInformationFlowAnalysis,Kobayashi2003TypeSystemConcurrent} also used the notion of usages to reason about deadlocks, livelocks, and information flow, but he used a single number for each obligation and capacity (the latter is called a ``capability'' in his work); we have generalized the number to an interval to improve the precision of our analysis.
-More recently, Baillot and Ghyselen proposed in \cite{BaillotGhyselen21, technicalreport} a type system with the same goal of analysing parallel complexity in $\pi$-calculus.
-Their type system builds on sized types and input/output types instead of usages.
+Kobayashi et al. \cite{Kobayashinewtypesystemdeadlockfree,KobayashiTypeBasedInformationFlowAnalysis,Kobayashi2003TypeSystemConcurrent} also used the notion of usages to reason about deadlocks, livelocks, and information flow, but he used a single number for each obligation and capacity (the latter is called a ``capability'' in his work).
+In particular, a usage type system for time boundedness, related with parallel complexity, was given in \cite{KobayashiTypeSystemLockFree}.
+However, the definition of parallel complexity and thus the definition of usages and reliability in this work is quite different from ours, as its reduction does not take into account some non-deterministic paths.
+Moreover, as explained in Example~\ref{e:intervals}, the use of a single number and not intervals induces a loss of precision even on simple examples; we have generalized the number to an interval to improve the precision of our analysis.
+More recently, the first two authors proposed in \cite{BaillotGhyselen21} a type system with the same goal of analysing parallel complexity in $\pi$-calculus.
+This type system builds on sized types and input/output types instead of usages.
 Because of that, they cannot manage successive uses of the same channel as in Example~\ref{e:semaphore}, as their names can essentially be used at only one specific time.
 In most cases, the time annotation used for channels in their setting corresponds to the sum of the lower bound for obligation and the upper bound for capacity in our setting.